Why We Wrote This Guide

 - Mechanical License

 According to the Harry Fox Agency, a mechanical license grants to the user the rights to reproduce and distribute copyrighted musical compositions on CDs, records, tapes, ringtones, permanent digital downloads (DPDs), interactive streams, and other digital configurations supporting various business models.
-In exchange for the permission to do so, licensees pay a statutory rate to the copyright owner(s) per reproduction.
+In exchange for permission to do so, licensees pay a statutory rate to the copyright owner(s) per reproduction.

 - Synch License